 Initial reports indicate that approximately 80 percent of EAS participants across the country were able to receive and relay the test message.
 Please visit the Federal Communications Commission (FCC) Public Safety and Homeland Security Bureau for information and updates.

 When will the government conduct the next nationwide EAS Test?
 What other technologies will be integrated into the next test?

 In coordination with the FCC, the National Oceanic and Atmospheric Administration (NOAA), and other Federal partners, FEMA is committed to communicating the next test date and is currently in the planning and coordination phase.
 Future EAS testing will integrate other technologies for a more resilient and effective system.

 What other outreach and engagement activities can we expect before the next EAS Test?

 FEMA, in coordination with Federal partners and EAS participants, will continue to provide timely information updates through virtual roundtables, webinars, conferences, and other events.
-Please sign up for our email subscription list to recieve information on upcoming events, webinars, and other related activities.
+Please sign up for our email subscription list to receive information on upcoming events, webinars, and other related activities.

 What is the purpose of the next EAS TEST?

 The next test will assess the effectiveness of mitigation strategies and the successfulness of implementing the EAS Test After-Action Report and Improvement Plan recommendations.